Code-O/Code-O/README.md

      title="Size Limit logo" src="./public/favicon.ico">

 ## Introduction
-A coding platform that allows users to test the run time and effeciency of their solution for a given problem.

 Code-O is a coding platform where you can perform coding challenges and test the time complexity of your code.
 It is built using Node/Express, Sequelize, and Docker on the Back-end and React, Redux, and Victory (data visualization) on the Front-End.
-This application uses Docker to build a container where the user's input code is evaluated.
+The user's input code is evaluated inside a Docker container for security purposes.
 The data is inputted into Victory to create a nice visualization of the data.
-Click the "Show Optimal Solution" to see how your solution compares to the most optimal solution.
+Click the "Show Optimal Solution" button to see how your solution compares to the most optimal solution.

 Visit us at: http://code-o.herokuapp.com/